crh82/BellmanProject/README.md

 `xattr -r -d com.apple.quarantine <Path to BellmanProjectMacOS Directory>/BellmanProject_MacOS.app`

 If downloading the BellmanProjectMacOS.tar.gz has not worked.
-Either contact me at u6810978@anu.edu.au or you can download the directory `MacOS_Backup_Upload`.
+Either raise an [issue](https://github.com/crh82/BellmanProject/issues) to let me know or, if you are an ANU student, faculty, or staff member, you can download the directory `MacOS_Backup_Upload` from the OneDrive.
 It will download as a `.zip` file.
 After unzipping the file, run the `BellmanProject_MacOS.app` application.
 You will likely encounter this error:

 <img width="264" alt="Screen Shot 2022-10-24 at 10 52 24 pm" src="https://user-images.githubusercontent.com/103348212/197520273-9ce0e387-2fbf-4be4-9824-e50451abc395.png">